-When it comes to traveling, carry-on luggage is absolutely essential.
-Whether you opt for a backpack or a roller bag, you’ll have to deal with it throughout your entire airport experience.
-You may think it’s okay to toss some stuff in a duffel bag and get checked-in, but once you have that bag strap hung on your shoulder for an hour or two, you’ll realize you made a grave luggage mistake.
+Whether you’re going on a short hop over the state line for a meeting or you’re about to spend a few days in paradise, this should be obvious: carry-on luggage is absolutely essential.
+Regardless of choosing a backpack or a roller bag, having the right carry-on luggage is essential for an optimal airport experience.
+Sure, tossing some stuff in a duffel bag and checking it in might seem like a good idea at the time, but once you have that bag strap hung on your shoulder for an hour or two, you’ll realize you made a grave luggage mistake.